benjamin-lykins/packer-plugin-vsphere/README.md

 ## Contributing

 * If you think you've found a bug in the code or you have a question regarding the usage of this software, please reach out to us by opening an issue in this GitHub repository.

-* Contributions to this project are welcome: if you want to add a feature or a fix a bug, please do so by opening a pull request in this GitHub repository.
+* Contributions to this project are welcome.
+If you want to add a feature or a fix a bug, please do so by opening a pull request in this GitHub repository.
 In case of feature contribution, we kindly ask you to open an issue to discuss it beforehand.

 [docs-packer-init]: https://developer.hashicorp.com/packer/docs/commands/init
 [docs-packer-plugin-install]: https://developer.hashicorp.com/packer/docs/plugins/install-plugins